Dates & Prices

 Day 3

 PueblaDepart Mexico City this morning and visit the ancient Teotihuacan ruins, once one of the biggest cities in the world.
-Meet with a local guide and discover the amazing ruins known as the Pyramid of the Sun and the Pyramid of the Moon which dominate the skyline.
-Stroll down ‘The Avenue of the Dead’ and see the clues to what life was like here nearly 2000 years ago.
-Continue to the city of Puebla, joining your leader for an orientation walk to get your bearings and explore the beautifully preserved city centre.
+Meet with a local guide and discover the ruins known as the Pyramid of the Sun and the Pyramid of the Moon which dominate the skyline.
+Stroll down The Avenue of the Dead and get a sense of what life was like here nearly 2000 years ago.
+Continue to the colourful city of Puebla, joining your leader for an orientation walk to get your bearings around the beautifully preserved city centre.
 Puebla is known for its delicious food scene and your leader will have tips on the best places to dine on local specialties this evening.

 Meals: Breakfast -